 32GB memory cards are a great option as they don't have compatibility issues with Mac computers and they're cheap enough to replace if they go bad.
 Micro SD cards in dash cams typically last between 6 months to 1 year before they need to be replaced.
 Certain dashcams like our BlackSys and Blackvue models require a FAT32 formatting on 64GB or higher cards which is natively incompatible with Mac.
 There are special ways to format these cards to work on both Mac and the dash cam however.
 For Mac users we generally recommend the Thinkware lineup as they use an EXFAT formatting which can be read natively by Mac computers

-Personally we are running the Lexar 633X which is also what we are including with our 64GB/128GB bundle options.
+Personally we are running the Lexar 633X which is also what we are including with most of our 64GB/128GB bundle options.
 This card has performed very reliably in our experience and we've never come across any issues with it.
 Lexar offers a limited lifetime warranty for their cards and customers can go through the manufacturer for any warranty inquiry.